skip to main content

 How much mobile data does Zoom use?

 You should be cautious of how much time you spend on Zoom if you’re connecting over a mobile data plan with your cellphone, since many cellular plans give you significantly less data than home internet plans over a fiber, cable, or DSL connection.
-But you won’t need to worry if you have a cellular package that gives you unlimited data.
+Even if you have a cellular package that gives you unlimited data, using too much in a month could lead to drastically reduced speeds.

 How much bandwidth does Zoom use?